Robert Donat: Film appearances

 Hitchcock wanted Donat for the role of Edgar Brodie in Secret Agent (1936) and Detective Ted Spencer in Sabotage (1936), but this time Korda refused to release him.
 John Gielgud replaced him in Secret Agent, while John Loder took the role in Sabotage.
 MGM wanted him for Romeo and Juliet but he turned them down.
 Sam Goldwyn made several offers which were also turned down, as was an offer from David O. Selznick to appear in The Garden of Allah, and from Small to make The Son of Monte Cristo.
 Donat's next film was for Korda, The Ghost Goes West (1935), a comedy directed by René Clair.

-In 1936, Donat took on the management of the Queen's Theatre in Shaftesbury Avenue, where he produced Red Night by J. L. Hodson.

 Korda wanted Donat to make Hamlet.
 Instead, the actor appeared in Korda's Knight Without Armour (1937).
 Korda became committed to the latter project because of Donat's indecision.
 Madeleine Carroll had read the James Hilton novel while shooting The 39 Steps, and had persuaded Donat that it could be a good second film for them to star in together.
 Donat acquired the rights and passed them on to Korda, although Carroll was unavailable by then.
 His eventual co-star, Marlene Dietrich, was the source of much attention when she arrived in Britain.
 Donat was caught up in the furore, and the stress was so great that he suffered a nervous collapse a few days into the shooting and had to enter a nursing home.
 The production delay caused by Donat's asthma led to talk of replacing him.
 Dietrich, whose contract with Korda was for $450,000, threatened to leave the project if that happened, and production was halted for two months, until Donat was able to return to work.
 He planned to return to the U.S. in 1937 to make Clementine for Small at RKO but changed his mind, fearing legal reprisals from Warners.

 In 1938, Donat signed a contract with MGM British for £150,000 with a six-film commitment.
 In The Citadel (1938), he played Andrew Manson, a newly qualified Scottish doctor, a role for which he received his first Best Actor Oscar nomination.

-He played in Shaw's The Devil's Disciple (1938) on stage at the Piccadilly Theatre in London and the Old Vic.
+He played in George Bernard Shaw's The Devil's Disciple (1938) on stage at the Piccadilly Theatre in London and the Old Vic.

-Donat is best remembered for his role as the school master in Goodbye, Mr. Chips (1939).
+Donat is best remembered for his role as the gentle English schoolmaster Mr. Chips in Goodbye, Mr. Chips (1939).
+He remarked: "As soon as I put the moustache on, I felt the part, even if I did look like a great airedale come out of a puddle."
 Australian film critic Brian McFarlane writes: "Class-ridden and sentimental perhaps, it remains extraordinarily touching in his Oscar-winning performance, and it ushers in the Donat of the postwar years."
-His rivals for the Best Actor Award were Clark Gable for Gone with the Wind, Laurence Olivier for Wuthering Heights, James Stewart for Mr. Smith Goes to Washington and Mickey Rooney for Babes in Arms.
+His rivals for the Best Actor Oscar were Clark Gable for Gone with the Wind, Laurence Olivier for Wuthering Heights, James Stewart for Mr. Smith Goes to Washington and Mickey Rooney for Babes in Arms.